Updated on : 08 Sep 2025

 Figure 3: Estimated outcomes with risk-scoring models

 Define the patient cohort based on a set of inclusion and exclusion rules such as demographics, symptoms, comorbidities, drugs, procedures, visits, and other observations.
+This anchors the risk scoring model in a clearly defined, clinically consistent population.

 Based on a target cohort of patients with a certain medical history, create a model to identify the probability of a patient experiencing a specific event such as hospitalization, treatment switching, etc. within a given prediction window.